rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 gets substituted for `'a` is the part of the scope of `x` that overlaps with the scope of `y`.
 Since scopes always nest, another way to say this is that the generic lifetime `'a` will get the concrete lifetime equal to the smaller of the lifetimes of `x` and `y`.
-Because we've annotated the returned reference with the same lifetime parameter `'a`, the returned reference will therefore be guaranteed to be valid as long as the shorter of the lifetimes of `x` and `y`.
+Because we’ve annotated the returned reference with the same lifetime parameter `'a`, the returned reference will therefore be guaranteed to be valid as long as the shorter of the lifetimes of `x` and `y`.

-Let's see how this restricts the usage of the `longest` function by passing in references that have different concrete lifetimes.
+Let’s see how this restricts the usage of the `longest` function by passing in references that have different concrete lifetimes.
 Listing 10-22 is a straightforward example that should match your intuition from any language:
 `string1` is valid until the end of the outer scope, `string2` is valid until